Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Some of the mods will lower FPS (2-10) somewhat, if you are experiencing issues, you could lower your Graphic Settings from Ultra to High or lower as needed depending on your hardware constraints.

+> [!CAUTION]
-Do not make maps larger than 10k if you are running on potato-grade hardware!
+> Do not make maps larger than 10k if you are running on potato-grade hardware!
-Even if you are able to generate the map, the game could become corrupted after several hours into a playthrough.
+> Even if you are able to generate the map, the game could become corrupted after several hours into a playthrough.

 > [!WARNING]
 > The Descent mod(s) require more Memory than the vanilla game.
 Recommend 32+Gb of RAM, and a more recent CPU.**